-We use approximately 10 different sustainably-produced raw materials each year to produce our renewable products at our renewables refineries in Finland, the Netherlands and Singapore.
+We use a wide variety of sustainably-produced raw materials each year to produce our renewable products at our renewables refineries in Finland, the Netherlands and Singapore.
 Proportions of individual raw materials in Neste's refining vary from year to year, depending on their availability, price, and specific market requirements, for example.

 Waste and residue raw materials at center stage

-Neste is working on growing the share of waste and residues towards 100% of the company’s total renewable raw material inputs by 2025.
-They currently account for over 80% of our annual renewable raw material inputs.
+Neste has focused on waste and residue raw materials for over a decade, and they account for over 90% of Neste’s total renewable raw material inputs globally.
 In the mid- to longer term, Neste expects to introduce, e.g. novel vegetable oils derived from advanced, more sustainable agricultural concepts to its raw material portfolio.

 All our refineries producing renewables are technically capable of running on 100% waste and residue raw materials.
 We reached this capability already in 2015.